freehaha/slate/source/includes/_data.md

 A Data Source is an instance of Connector with specific configuration.
 For example, one can create a Data Source using the Socrata Connector and configure it so that when accessed, the Data Source returns the data inside a specific resource of Socrata.
-Below lists attribute of a DataSource:
+Below lists property of a DataSource:

-Attribute | Type | Description
+Property | Type | Description
 --- | --- | --- | ---
 \*name | string | Name of the DataSource
 \*description | string | Short description of the DataSource